10up/ElasticPress/readme.txt

 Highlights of this version:

 * Full compatibility with Elementor
-* Better UX/UI in the Features Screen: Ggrouped features and conditional display of fields
+* Better UX/UI in the Features Screen: Grouped features and conditional display of fields
 * New indicator in the WordPress Admin Bar: See if your content is powered by Elasticsearch and how many queries were fired and failed in the current page.

 __Added:__